 ARTIS.NET 2.5.9 to 3.0

-The purpose of this document is to describe the integration between ARTIS.NET and ServiceNav: what is the functional interest of this integration, and what information needs to be exchanged between ARTIS.NET and ServiceNav to make this integration operational.
+The objective of this document is to describe the integration between ARTIS.NET and ServiceNav: what is the functional interest of this integration, and what are the necessary information to exchange between ARTIS.NET and ServiceNav to make this integration operational.

 In the context of IT service production, ServiceNav covers event management.
-A service production management system typically covers the incident management process, integrated with event management.
-The ITIL best practice framework covers in full the purpose of these processes and the nature of their interconnection.
+A Service Production Management system typically covers the Incident Management process, integrated with Event Management.
+The ITIL best practice framework covers in extenso the purpose of these processes and the nature of their interconnection.

-These two cycles are not synchronous: closing a ticket in ARTIS.NET will not cause the control to switch to the OK state.
+These two cycles are not synchronous: closing a ticket in ARTIS.NET will not cause the control to go to the OK state.

-In the same way, the operator can very well perform an action on the component associated with the control, but leave the ticket for observation.
-The disappearance of the alert state does not automatically close the ticket.
+In the same way, the operator can very well carry out an action on the component associated with the control, but leave the ticket in observation.
+The disappearance of the alert state does not automatically cause the ticket to be closed.

-The value to business of this functionality is as follows:
+The business value proposition of this functional scenario is therefore as follows:

-- Quality of service Operating load measurement linked to supervision: to promote the traceability of production actions following the acknowledgement of an event
+- Quality of service and Measurement of the operating load linked to supervision: to facilitate the traceability of production actions following the acknowledgement of an event

-- Efficiency improvements : to guide the operator in order to avoid creating the same ticket several times, and to avoid untimely administrative work.
+- Enhanced efficiency To guide the operator to avoid creating the same ticket several times, and to avoid untimely administrative work.

-The following sections detail the integration between ARTIS.NET and ServiceNav to implement this scenario, in a context of for the supervision of a company in a scenario where supervision of an equipment park of several companies.
+The following sections detail the integration between ARTIS.NET and ServiceNav to implement this scenario, in a supervision of a company as in the supervision of a fleet of equipment for several companies.

-The objective of this integration is to achieve the following functions:
+The objective of this integration is to perform the following functions:

-- Upon acknowledgement of an event displayed in ServiceNav, creation of a ticket (DIT) in ARTIS.NET
+- On acknowledgement of an event displayed in ServiceNav, creation of a ticket (DIT) in ARTIS.NET

-- Viewing the ARTIS.NET ticket with information on its status from the control displayed in ServiceNav and the possibility to open it directly in the corresponding ticket.
+- Visualization of the ARTIS.NET ticket with information on its status from the control displayed in ServiceNav and possibility to open directly in the corresponding ticket

-The following functional flows are implemented as part of integration:
+The following functional flows are implemented for integration: